mdseege/RepData_PeerAssessment1/PA1_template.md

 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

-The mean number of steps taken each day with zeros instead of NA is 'mean(imp.sum.sum$steps, na.rm = TRUE)'.
+The mean number of steps taken each day with zeros instead of NA is 9354.

-The median number of steps taken each day with zeros instead of NA is 'median(imp.sum.sum$steps, na.rm = TRUE)'.
+The median number of steps taken each day with zeros instead of NA is 10395.

 ## Are there differences in activity patterns between weekdays and weekends?